suomesta/ken3/README.md

 # ken3

-The C++ library ken3 includes some useful functions.
+The C++ library ken3 includes some useful classes and functions.

 ## Getting Started